the episode

 Kimberly Faith: Welcome to the Truth in Love podcast with your host, Kimberly Faith.
 We seek to present God’s timeless truth through the lens of his remarkable love.
 Welcome to Truth in Love, and we are on podcast 8.
 Wow.
 I can’t even believe this.

-Kimberly Faith: just say it, mom.
+Kimberly Faith: You can just say it, mom.
+We were wild.

-Lynn McLarty: made me think about how many people we might pass up in our lives, that maybe we think that they’re not worthy of our consideration.
-That we might think we’re about, you know, as Christians, sometimes we get a haughty, attitude that we’re kind of, okay, now our life is on course, but we forget about how when our life wasn’t on course.
-And and the direction our life could have gone, could have been we could have been homeless people.
-Mhmm.
-We could have been drug addicts.
+And it made me think about how many people we might pass up in our lives, that maybe we think that they’re not worthy of our consideration.
+That we might think we’re about, you know, as Christians, sometimes we get a haughty attitude that we’re kind of, okay, now our life is on course, but we forget about how when our life wasn’t on course.
+And the direction our life could have gone, could have been, we could have been homeless people.

+Lynn McLarty: We could have been drug addicts.
 We could have taken our life.
 We could have been hopeless, feeling helpless and hopeless.
-And, so it when I think of mercy, I think that we should never pass a person and think of them Well, they might be rich.
+And, so when I think of mercy, I think that we should never pass a person and think of them.
+Well, they might be rich.
 We might think about rich people.
 Well, they don’t need mercy.

-Kimberly Faith: -They’re not gonna listen.
+Kimberly Faith: They’re not going to listen.

 Kimberly Faith: Yeah.
 That’s really good, mom.
-And and I think oh, sorry.
+And I think oh, sorry.
 I didn’t mean to cut you off.

 Lynn McLarty: No. That’s alright.

 It’s a continual cycle.
-How do we keep that that attitude of mercy?
+How do we keep that attitude of mercy?
 Dad, do you have any thoughts about that?

 And that’s what we were forgiven.
 When we obtained the mercy of God, we were forgiven the great debt, our sin against the almighty God.
 And then a servant of the servant came and wanted forgiveness for his debt.
 It was just a tiny debt.
 And the servant that was forgiven much wouldn’t forgive the servant a tiny debt.

 Right?
-Or, you know, the the example I always think about when I think of mercy is when I’m always reminded of God’s mercy to me when somebody comes into my office who’s been charged with a crime.
+Or, you know, the example I always think about when I think of mercy is when I’m always reminded of God’s mercy to me when somebody comes into my office who’s been charged with a crime.
 They’re guilty.
 Right?
 They’re desperate for mercy, especially, you know, some clients come in and say, well, I really didn’t do that.

-Well and then you find out later through getting the the goods on them that they’d actually did it.
+Well and then you find out later through getting the goods on them that they’d actually did it.
 And then they’re like, oh, I need mercy.
 Right?
 But they want that record erased.
 They want to minimize the collateral damage on their criminal record or their, you know, whatever.

 You know?
 And I say, okay.
 I’m writing this debt off because god laid it on my heart to do this.
 And the only way I really can do that with a complete free heart is to be acknowledging the mercy I’ve received from Christ.